ft-talha/FULL-STACK-DEVELOPMENT2.0/README.md

 # FULL-STACK-DEVELOPMENT
 This repository contains all the practice exercises and lab tasks completed during the Full Stack Web Development lab, instructed by Sir Ubaidullah Khan, for the Fall 2026 session.
+#TRANSFERED ALL WORK FROM OLD TO THIS REPO BCZ AN ERROR OCCUERED

 # Point to note